Feature #1056

 Second, you could produce a stack with EMAN's helixboxer and upload it to the pipeline, but CTF correction would be unavailable.

-Updated by Lauren Fisher almost 14 years ago
+Updated by Lauren Fisher about 14 years ago

 Hey Neil,